snipe/banbuilder/README.md

 You end up with an array called <code>$censored</code>.
 You can access the original, uncensored string as <code>$censored['orig']</code> and the newly censored string as <code>$censored['clean']</code>.

-There is an optional parameter that you can pass to use a different replacement character.
+There is an optional string parameter that you can pass to use a different replacement character.
 For example:

      $censored = censorString($input, $badwords,'X');

 Will replace "bitch" to "XXXXX" instead of the default "*****".

+If the optional parameter is more than 1 character long, a bad words will be replaced by random strings which are composed by characters taken from the string.
+For example:

+     $censored = censorString($input, $badwords,'X!°#%$@');

+Could replace "bitch" to something like "%#@#@" or "%@!X#".

 Summary
 -------